Elissaaaaaa/AppleCheck-Logistic-Regression/README.md

 5. Project Report

 Project is done as a deliverable during the short-course:
-Data Analytics 2024 Cohort 2 by Peoplelogy
+Data Science Analytics 2024 Cohort 2 by Peoplelogy